CityOfZion/neon-js/docs/guides/basic/transfer.md

 ---
-id: neo3-guides-transfer
+id: transfer
-title: [neo3] Performing a basic transaction
+title: Performing a basic transaction
 ---

 In this tutorial, we will be performing a basic transfer of NEO from an address to another address.